Investigations - Advice for students

 Investigations that do not progress to formal disciplinary action may be finalised because:

 - there was no or insufficient evidence to indicate that the alleged conduct occurred

 - there was some evidence that the alleged conduct occurred, but not enough to indicate misconduct

 - while there is evidence that the alleged conduct occurred, other management action is more appropriate.
 E.g. training and development.

 If you have any questions about the outcome of an investigation you should contact the investigator directly.

 A complaint can be made about the way a matter is being investigated.
 In the first instance, you or your representative should seek to resolve the issue directly with the investigator.
 You can escalate your concern/s with the investigator’s Team Director where the issue cannot be quickly resolved.

-Where informal approaches have not resolved the matter, a person can complain to EPAC’s Executive Director at: EPAC@det.nsw.edu.au.
+Where informal approaches have not resolved the matter, a person can complain to the Executive Director of PES at: PES@det.nsw.edu.au.
 A complaint will not result in the review of final action taken against an employee including disciplinary actions.